JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/live-templates/index.md

   **Pro tip:**

-  You can also add your own Live Templates, please see https://www.jetbrains.com/help/idea/creating-and-editing-live-templates.html for more information.
+  You can also add your own Live Templates, please see [Live Templates](https://www.jetbrains.com/help/idea/creating-and-editing-live-templates.html) for more information.
 ---